Delubear/GlucoseTray/README.md

 <strong>Step-by-step Instructions:</strong> <br>
-Open appsettings.json in your text editor and set your desired values there.
-Most important settings are to configure if you are using Nightscout or Dexcom as data source and to enter your site url (NightScout) or credentials (Dexcom).
+Download and run the GlucoseTrayCore.exe
+On first run, you will be prompted to define your settings which will include telling the program where to load your data from.

-HighBg displays yellow. <br>
+High Glucose displays red. <br>
-DangerousHighBg displays red. <br>
+High Warning Glucose displays yellow. <br>
-LowBg displays yellow. <br>
+Warning Low Glucose displays yellow. <br>
-DangerousLowBg displays red. <br>
+Low Glucose displays red. <br>
-CriticalLowBg displays as "DAN" for DANGER. <br>
+Critically Low Glucose displays as "DAN" for DANGER and is red. <br>
 Normal blood glucose displays as white. <br>
 Out-of-date readings are shown with a strikethrough effect. <br>